filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 I'm tempted to go through the effort to solve it by hand using this method, at least long enough to estimate how long it would take to complete.
 And I would love to know if there's a way to improve on it to speed up the solution even more.

 ## Solutions
-Here are the only two solutions I've found.
+Here are the only two solutions I have found.
 They are almost identical, with the upper-right and lower-left tiles swapped.

 ![solution 1](/assets/images/IMG_8253 v3.jpg)